The Alvarez Law Firm

 3

-The contamination crisis goes back to 2012, when the first known outbreak was reported at a hospital in the Netherlands.
+The U.S. FDA's first major safety actions on Olympus scopes began in 2015, following documented hospital outbreaks at UCLA, Virginia Mason, and Cedars-Sinai.
 The FDA's actions continued through 2025.
 If your procedure was any time in this window, the timing fits.

 See the full timeline of what Olympus and the FDA knew.